framacia/magic-lantern-sdk/ARML_Obsidian/TO DO - Game Builder.md

 - [ ] Add functionality to grabber so that it can only be pushed (right now it can be pushed and pulled)
 - [ ] JSON Saving encryption is broken, probably wrong key
 - [ ] Make Dog increase DistancePercentage the closer he is to the placeable.
-- [ ] Adapt ChatGPT agent logic into project.
-Change from config to manual ScriptableObject based creation of characters to be drag-dropped into characters
 - [ ] Extend dialogue graph to accept float answers
 - [ ] When we change to on axis projector, remove offset from angle check on FixedUpdate of CameraPointedObject
-- [ ] Add fucntionality to allow for camera pointed objects to need to look away from given angles in order to be able to interact with it again (and also make it so that angle is proportional to distance between camera and object)

 ## DOING

-- [ ] Separate LOGIC (camera, admin, network, controllers) into a separate scene, then load GAME scenes additively

 ## DONE

 **Complete**
+- [x] Separate LOGIC (camera, admin, network, controllers) into a separate scene, then load GAME scenes additively
+- [x] Add fucntionality to allow for camera pointed objects to need to look away from given angles in order to be able to interact with it again (and also make it so that angle is proportional to distance between camera and object)
+- [x] Integrate Lip-Sync

 ## BLOCKED